microsoftgraph/microsoft-graph-docs/concepts/insights-customize-item-insights-privacy.md

 ## How to customize item insights?
 By default, item insights are enabled for an organization.
 To disable item insights for all users in the organization, set the **isEnabledInOrganization** property to `false`.
 To disable item insights for a _subset_ of users in an Azure AD group, set the **disabledForGroup** property to the ID of that group; find out more about [creating a group and adding users as members](/azure/active-directory/fundamentals/active-directory-groups-create-azure-portal).

 These settings provide flexibility for administrators to use Azure AD tools and disable item insights for only members of the specified group and not necessarily across the organization.
-Configure each of these properties by [updating item insights settings](/graph/api/iteminsightssettings-update?view=graph-rest-beta) in an app, PowerShell, or other applications with due permissions.
+Configure each of these properties by [updating item insights settings](/graph/api/iteminsightssettings-update?view=graph-rest-beta) in Graph Explorer or PowerShell with due permissions.

 Keep in mind that the _global administrator role_ is required to read or update these settings.